-from the read-your-constitution dept
+from the immigrants-founded-this-country,-but-what-have-they-done-for-us-lately? dept

 It's America first, everyone else second.
 That's the new administration's message.
 An executive order full of disturbing mandates contains a proposed rollback of privacy protections extended to foreign residents' personal information, as ProPublica's Julie Angwin pointed out on Twitter.